davyansh01/davyansh01/README.md

 ###

-<h2 align="left">highly skilled and detail-oriented web developer with apassion for crafting visually appealing and intuitivewebsites.
-Proven expertise in front-end development,with a strong understanding of user experience andresponsive design.</h2>
+<h3 align="left">A skilled and meticulous web developer with a strong passion for creating visually attractive and user-friendly websites.
+Specializes in front-end development, with a deep comprehension of user experience and responsive design.</h3>

 ###

-<p align="left">📚 I'm currently learning MERN<br>🎯 Goals: ...<br>🎲 Fun fact: ...</p>
+<p align="left">📚 I'm currently learning MERN<br></p>

 ###